-On clear days the ropeways provide spectacular views of the surrounding mountains and of course, away in the distance the imperious Mt.
-Fuji - one of the world's most famous mountains, the most recognisable symbol of Japan there is.
+On clear days the ropeways provide spectacular views of the surrounding mountains, and of course away in the distance the imperious Mt.
+Fuji - one of the world's most famous mountains and perhaps the most recognisable symbol of Japan.
 Pictures of the majestic Mt.
-Fuji, Japan's highest mountain at 3,776 meters, still adorn most of Japan's public bath houses, the mountain and its spirit looking over the Japanese even as they bathe.
+Fuji (Japan's highest mountain at 3,776 meters!) still adorn most of Japan's public bath houses.
+Revered as a God in Shinto tradition, the mountain and its spirit look over the Japanese even as they bathe.

 If you fancy the challenge of the climb, the season runs from 1st July through to the end of August and there's the option of doing it by day or by night.
 The views from the top are stunning and a sunrise from the summit of 'Fuji-san' is a never-to-be-forgotten sight.
 The hike is pretty tough but you're sure to be accompanied by a steady stream of Japanese undertaking the pilgrimage to the top.

 Once you get there it can be quite cold, often hovering around freezing even at the height of summer, so come prepared if this is what you're planning on.
 Alternatively, you can simply sample the view from the surrounding hills and lakes, and enjoy a less strenuous stay.
 Whatever you decide, you cannot help but to be impressed by this near-perfectly symmetrical volcano.

 Hakone offers a wealth of exciting experiences that will help you get beneath the surface of Japan's fascinating culture.
 See below for a few of our favourites

 Weather in Hakone

 The Climate Guide for Hakone, Japan is perfect for planning your holiday.
 Monthly weather averages give the best indication of what the weather is usually like for every month of the year including figures for temperature, rainfall and sunshine.

 |Min Night-time Temperature (°C)||0||0||3||8||12||17||20||21||18||13||7||2|